FENECON Home 10 assembly and operating instructions

 |

-15. FENECON Home 10 - Attach the EMS box. |
+15. Attach the FENECON Home 10-EMS box. |

-16. Fasten the mounting rails on both sides of the battery module stack using the M4 screws supplied. |
+16. Fasten the mounting rails on both sides of the battery module stack using the M4 screws supplied.
+17. Start with the rails at the bottom left. |

 |

-18. Insert the side panels of the Base, the battery modules, the BMS box and the EMS box. |
+18. Insert the side panels of the base, the battery modules, the BMS box and the EMS box. |

-You will find the assembly instructions for 2 or 3 battery towers in chapter 7.1. |
+You will find the assembly instructions for 2 or 3 battery towers in Chapter 7.1. |

 6.3.
 Electrical installation